-As part of the Council's Covid recovery actions it is planned that in 2021/22 there will be a reinstatement of governance arrangements that have been fully or partly suspended at times during the pandemic.
-This includes the regular committee reports on performance and risk management, and the reintroduction of some scrutiny panels.
+As part of the Council's COVID-19 recovery actions it is planned that in 2022/23 there will be a reinstatement of governance arrangements that have been fully or partly suspended at times during the pandemic.
+This includes the regular committee reports on performance and risk management, and the reintroduction of regular scrutiny panels.